Profession: 28th US President

 Political Titles: Governor of New Jersey

-Why Famous: A progressive politician Woodrow Wilson became President of Princeton University in 1902, Governor of New Jersey in 1910 and was nominated for President by the Democratic Party in 1912.
+Biography: A progressive politician, Woodrow Wilson became President of Princeton University in 1902, Governor of New Jersey in 1910 and was nominated for President by the Democratic Party in 1912.

-After the war he was instrumental in negotiating the Treaty of Versailles and establishing the League of Nations.
-Wilson had first put forward the idea of a League as part of his fourteen points speech in a senate address.
+After the Allied victory he was instrumental in negotiating the Treaty of Versailles and establishing the League of Nations.
+Wilson had first put forward the idea of a League as part of his 'Fourteen Points' speech in a Senate address.
+In 1919 he won the Nobel Peace Prize.
+The same year he suffered a severe stroke which left his power and influence diminished, and the Treaty of Versailles was eventually rejected by the Senate.
+He lost a bid to be re-nominated at the Democratic National Convention and left office in 1921, before dying in 1924.

-- 1915-12-10 28th US President Woodrow Wilson marries 2nd wife Edith Galt, a descendant of native American Pocahontas
+- 1915-12-18 28th US President Woodrow Wilson, widowed the year before marries second wife Edith Bolling Galt, a descendant of native American Pocahontas

 - 1913-03-04 Woodrow Wilson inaugurated as 28th US President